Kamasi Washington: Career

 Washington has played along with a diverse group of musicians including Wayne Shorter, Herbie Hancock, Horace Tapscott, Lauryn Hill, Nas, Snoop Dogg, George Duke, Chaka Khan, Flying Lotus, Mike Muir, Francisco Aguabella, St. Vincent, the Pan Afrikaan People's Orchestra, Run the Jewels and Raphael Saadiq.

 On June 25, 2020, Washington, Terrace Martin, Robert Glasper, and 9th Wonder announced the formation of the supergroup Dinner Party.
 They released a single, "Freeze Tag", and their debut extended play, Dinner Party, was released on July 10, 2020.

+Washington and members of West Coast Get Down were featured in the final episode of the television series Homeland in 2020.

 On June 18, 2021, Washington released a new song "Sun Kissed Child" as part of The Undefeateds Music for the Movement series.
 Also in 2021, Washington and his band contributed a cover of the Metallica song "My Friend of Misery" to the charity tribute album The Metallica Blacklist.

 On July 4, 2024, Kendrick Lamar released the music video for "Not Like Us".
 In the video, there was a snippet that played in the beginning of the video (later revealed to be "Squabble Up").
 In the song, Kendrick mentions Washington in the line "High key; keep a horn on me, that Kamasi".

 Washington, along with Bonobo and Floating Points, composed music for the 2025 Japanese anime television series Lazarus, directed by Shinichirō Watanabe.
+In 2026, all three collectively won "Best Original Score for Animation" at the Music Awards Japan for their work on the soundtrack.

+Washington's wife is fellow jazz musician Fatima Zohra Washington, who uses the stage name Ami Taf Ra.